To know more about the bank holidays in August 2023, check the list below :

 Tendong Lho Rum Faat: It is one of the most important festivals celebrated in Sikkim.
 As part of the three-day festival, prayers are offered to Mount Tendong.
 People prepare a model of the mountain with nine stones and worship it.
-To seek the blessings, people sing and dance wearing masks.
+To seek blessings, people sing and dance wearing masks.
 The festival holds special significance for the Lepcha tribe.

 Janmashtami: Janmashtami is celebrated to mark the birth of Lord Krishna.
 It is celebrated with a lot of devotion on the eighth day of the dark fortnight in the Hindu month of Bhadon.
-The festival is celebrated during midnight as it is believed that Krishna was born on a dark, stormy and windy night.
+The festival is celebrated at midnight as it is believed that Krishna was born on a dark, stormy, and windy night.
 As part of the festival, pujas and aartis are held in various parts of the country.

 Patriot’s Day: The day is observed in Manipur to pay tributes to the heroes who laid down their lives while fighting the British during the Anglo-Manipuri war.
-A state programme is held every year on the day to pay tributes to the brave hearts.
+A state program is held every year on the day to pay tributes to the brave hearts.